 There are two deputies assigned to full time traffic enforcement duty.
 Additionally, there are two Sergeants and two more deputies who supplement by way of a callout team and a Lieutenant oversees the program.
-Collectively, the KCSO Traffic Team has well over a thousand hours of crash investigation schools, including Advanced Traffic Crash Investigation, Technical Collision well and Traffic Crash Reconstructionist.
-The team responds to and investigates traffic related crashes ranging from minor damage "fender benders" to "fatal" crashes, where a person or persons involved in the crash were killed. fall members of the team are on call at all times and can be paged at any hour of the day, in the event of a serious injury or fatal crash.
+Collectively, the KCSO Traffic Team has well over a thousand hours of crash investigation schools, including Advanced Traffic Crash Investigation, Technical Collision as well as Traffic Crash Reconstruction.
+The team responds to and investigates traffic related crashes ranging from minor damage "Fender benders" to "Fatal crashes".
+All members of the team are on call at all times and can be paged at any hour of the day, in the event of a serious injury or fatal crash.

 Although enforcement is in integral part of the Traffic Team’s mission, far greater effort is put forth in the realm of education.
 The Team actively participates in multiple programs and events designed to educate drivers, especially young ones, and reduce the overall number of crashes.
 One of these programs is the “Alive At 25” class that targets drivers aged 15-24 providing useful information for making positive driving decisions now and in the future.
 One Sergeant and two deputies actively teach these classes on a regular basis.
 For more information on the “Alive At 25” program, please visit the website at aliveat25.us .